 Charitable groups and nonprofit organizations can serve as bank account beneficiaries.
-You will need to be certain the group you select is recognized by the Internal Revenue Service as a charitable organization.
-Corporations, partnerships and limited liability companies cannot be your designated beneficiary.
+Be sure the Internal Revenue Service recognizes the group you select.
+Corporations, partnerships, and limited liability companies cannot be your designated beneficiary.

 What Rights Does an Account Beneficiary Have?

 After your death, the beneficiary has a right to collect any money remaining in your account.
-They simply need to go to the bank with proper identification and a certified copy of the death certificate.
+They need to go to the bank with proper identification.
+They must also bring a certified copy of the death certificate.
 The bank will have a copy of the form you filled out naming them the beneficiary.

-The bank will provide the new account owner with a few additional forms, and them the money is transferred.
-No waiting for probate.
-The laws of your state may require a brief waiting period and creditors may have the right to settle final debts.
+The bank will provide the new account owner with a few more forms.
+The money gets transferred.
+It's easy as that—no waiting for probate.
+The laws of your state may require a brief waiting period, and creditors may have the right to settle final debts.

 If You Still Have Questions, Receive a Free Case Review